Heart rate variability: Frequency-domain methods

 Frequency domain methods assign bands of frequency and then count the number of NN intervals that match each band.
 The bands are typically high frequency (HF) from 0.15 to 0.4 Hz, low frequency (LF) from 0.04 to 0.15 Hz, and the very low frequency (VLF) from 0.0033 to 0.04 Hz.
+HF power reflects stimulation by the parasympathetic nervous system (PNS), whereas LF power reflects stimulation by both the sympathetic nervous system (SNS) and the PNS.
+VLF power is associated with thermoregulation, the renin–angiotensin system. and peripheral vasomotor activity.

 Several methods of analysis are available.
 Power spectral density (PSD), using parametric or nonparametric methods, provides basic information on the power distribution across frequencies.
 One of the most commonly used PSD methods is the discrete Fourier transform.

 Methods for the calculation of PSD may be generally classified as nonparametric and parametric.
 In most instances, both methods provide comparable results.
 The advantages of the nonparametric methods are (1) the simplicity of the algorithm used (fast Fourier transform [FFT] in most of the cases) and (2) the high processing speed.
 The advantages of parametric methods are (1) smoother spectral components that can be distinguished independent of preselected frequency bands, (2) easy postprocessing of the spectrum with an automatic calculation of low- and high-frequency power components with an easy identification of the central frequency of each component, and (3) an accurate estimation of PSD even on a small number of samples on which the signal is supposed to maintain stationarity.
 The basic disadvantage of parametric methods is the need of verification of the suitability of the chosen model and of its complexity (that is, the order of the model).